rackerlabs/support-how-to/content/rackspace-email/manage-multi-factor-authentication-for-administrators.md

 6. Click on **Reset Multi-Factor Authentication** in the pop-up to confirm the request.

 You have successfully reset MFA for this administrator.
-They are prompted to set it up again on their next login attempt.
+They receive a prompt to set it up again on their next login attempt.

 ### Manage multi-factor authentication linked devices